toddaustin07/Heatmiser/README.md

 Within 15-20 seconds the data should get refreshed in each of the new devices and show the correct current states.

 ### neoStat Device Settings Options
 A neoStat device can optionally be configured as a Timer, so there is a Settings option in the SmartThings neoStat devices that allows you to configure this mode so that the device displays an on/off switch rather than thermostat controls.
-This should only be selected if you have first configured your actual neoStat as a Timer using the heatmiser app.
+This should only be selected if you have first configured your physical neoStat as a Timer using the heatmiser app.

 Note that it may take a few moments for the SmartThings device to be fully updated in the SmartThings app with the new switch-only device profile.